Physical vacuum as the source of the standard model particle masses: Some consequences of this approach

-If we write $(\ref{A4})$ as \be A_4 = \frac{(3+g_e^2/g_w^2)( \Sigma m_\nu^2)}{B_3}, \la{AA4}\ee from $(\ref{mz2mfrc})$ we obtain that the sum of the squares of the neutrino masses $\Sigma m_\nu^2$ can be written as \be \Sigma m_\nu^2 = \left[ A_1 + A_2 +A_3 - \frac{M_{Z_{min}}^2}{g_e^2 + g_w^2} \right] \frac{B_3}{3+g_e^2/g_w^2}, \la{Smv2}\ee being $M_{Z_{min}}$ the smallest experimental value for the $Z$ mass given by $M_{Z_{min}}=91.1855$ GeV.
-Using the central experimental values for the masses of the fermions and for the running coupling constants that we have used in section 3, we obtain that $ \Sigma m_\nu^2 = 0.06117$ GeV$^2$.
-The effective model for mass generation that we have presented here predicts that the left-handed neutrinos are massive, but it can not predict the values of their masses because the fermionic chemical potentials of the vacuum are free parameters.
-However we find an upper limit for the sum of the squares of the neutrino masses given by $ \Sigma m_\nu^2 < 0.06117$ GeV$^2$
+If we write $(\ref{A4})$ as \be A_4 = \frac{(3+g_e^2/g_w^2)( \Sigma m_\nu^2)}{B_3}, \la{AA4}\ee from $(\ref{mz2mfrc})$ we obtain that for the summing of squares of neutrino masses $\Sigma m_\nu^2$ can be written as \be \Sigma m_\nu^2 = \left[ A_1 + A_2 +A_3 - \frac{M_{Z_{min}}^2}{g_e^2 + g_w^2} \right] \frac{B_3}{3+g_e^2/g_w^2}, \la{Smv2}\ee where $M_{Z_{min}}$ is the smallest experimental value of $Z$ mass given by $M_{Z_{min}}=91.1855$ GeV.
+Using $m_t=173.0015$ GeV and central experimental values for fermion masses and running coupling constants that we have used in section 3, we obtain that $ \Sigma m_\nu^2 = 0.06213$ GeV$^2$.
+This approach for mass generation predicts that left-handed neutrinos are massive, but this can not predict about the values for neutrino masses due to that fermionic chemical potentials are free parameters.
+However we find a highest limit for the summing of squares of neutrino masses given by $ \Sigma m_\nu^2 < 0.06213$ GeV$^2$